stoqs/stoqs/doc/instructions/LOADING.md

 and http://www.nodc.noaa.gov/data/formats/netcdf/.

-There are many ways to write data adhering to these standards - there are some examples using the Python pupynere library in the loaders/CANON/toNetCDF directory.
+There are many ways to write data adhering to these standards - there are some examples using Python in the stoqs/loaders/CANON/toNetCDF directory.

 Here are the step-by-step instuctions for getting your data into STOQS given the above
 prerequisites:

-1. Add a new file to the loaders directory named to describe the campaign that is the source of the data.
+1. Add a new file to the stoqs/loaders directory named to describe the campaign that is the source of the data.
 The campaign name may be a project name or a month_year combination.
 It can really be anything you want.
 At MBARI for the CANON initiative we typically have field programs where intensive measurements are collected in